-In 1995, Cru staff member Chuck Roeper initiated a five-day Christian lecture series on the U-M campus called “The Veritas Forum.”
-Following the Veritas Forum, a few graduate students expressed their desire to start a ministry at U-M specifically for graduate students.
-During the Winter Semester of 1996, “Michigan Christian Grads” (MCGrads) began as a chapter of Cru in partnership with “The Navigators”, another international Christian mission agency at U-M.
+In 1995, Cru staff members Chuck and Dianne Roeper initiated a five-day Christian lecture series on the U-M campus called “The Veritas Forum.”
+Following the Veritas Forum, a few graduate students expressed their desire to start a grad-specific ministry at U-M. During the Winter Semester of 1996, “Michigan Christian Grads” (MCGrads) began as a chapter of Cru in partnership with “The Navigators”, another international Christian mission agency at U-M.

 Over the years MCGrads continued to grow and expand its ministry.
 A number of men’s and women’s Bible Study groups started.
 The MCGrads website was designed and then redesigned more times.
 The weekly MCGrads Group Email List started.
 Campus-wide and smaller departmental outreach events were sponsored.
 Additional events became regular features.
 A few years later The Navigator staff discontinued their ministry at U-M, so Cru continued the MCGrads ministry alone.

 In 2009 MCGrads changed it’s name to GradCru to be more visible as a graduate student chapter of Cru at the University of Michigan.

 In 2013, along with Michigan Cru (undergrad), GradCru started the annual Aruna 5K Race/Walk on the U-M campus.
 The Aruna 5K now is hosted by a network of local churches.